staslebedenko/modern-microservices-self-paced/README.md

 The workshop is build around many steps.

 0. Deployment of required Azure infrastructure, databases for step one and two, along with Container App environment and AKS
-1. Preparing monolith for split and splitting it into two services with containerization.
+1. PMonolith split and containerization.
-2. Overview of the existing Azure resources and deployment of solution from Visual Studio
+2. Azure Container apps, http and switch to dapr with pubsub
-3. Overview of Container Apps key features and problems.
+3. Relaxed part.
+Overview of Container Apps key features and problems.
+Why pubsub, why migrate to Kubernetes.
 Extra tasks
-4. Adding DAPR to the Container App and explanation of approaches and benefits
-5. Create AKS manifest, setting up DAPR in Azure Kubernetes cluster and deploying solution to Cloud.
-6. Adding DAPR pubsub component and RabbitMQ container.
-Changing solution code to work with a pubsub.
+4. Migration from Container Apps to Kubernetes.
+Switch of components, SB queue to topic
+5. DAPR on AKS, adding secrets and overview of components.
+6. Component switch and migration to on-premises Scenarios.

 ## Prerequisites